ganimalqudhaifi/synth-ai/README.md

 - AI conversational capabilities.
 - Summarization from YouTube transcripts.
-- Retrieval-Augmented Generation (RAG) applications.
+- Retrieval-Augmented Generation (RAG) applications with enhanced self-reflection capabilities, enabling correction of poor-quality retrievals or generations.
-- Weather prediction and analysis.
+- Integration with **Notion**, supporting RAG for pages and databases.
+- Dynamic UI generation with real-time data streaming.

 Built with **Next.js** and **LangChain**, SynthAI demonstrates the power of modern web frameworks and AI tools working seamlessly together.